Great Connector Inventions: Connector “Chicklets” Revolutionize Backplanes

 The Germans are renowned for developing and enforcing mechanical standards that are used worldwide.
-They initially developed the DIN 41612 connector family and the Eurocard chassis standards, which remain the basis for many other standards such as VME architectures used in telco, industrial, medical, and even computer systems.
+German companies developed the DIN 41612 connector family and the Eurocard chassis standards, which remain the basis for many other standards, such as VME architectures used in telecom, industrial, medical, and computing systems.
 The VME architecture was an interesting mix of imperial dimensions (19-inch racks and N x 0.100″ card pitch but with metric daughtercard dimensions of 100mm x 160mm).

-AMP, working with Siemens EC, endorsed the metric packaging idea and the 25mm SU but liked the higher density offered by a 2mm pitch, so it developed the Z-Pack 2mm HM connector (HM for hard metric) with modules 25mm or 50mm long.
+AMP, working with Siemens EC, endorsed the metric packaging idea and the 25mm SU but liked the higher density offered by a 2mm pitch, so it developed the Z-Pack 2mm HM connector (HM for hard metric; now available from TE Connectivity) with modules 25mm or 50mm long.
 By using the same SU as “SIPAC,” 2.0mm- and 2.5mm-pitch connectors could be mixed on the same board, in the same metric equipment practice.
 To reach the highest possible density, combined with accurate alignment and 60 keying possibilities, AMP introduced the idea of having an optional guidance module in the center of the 2SU 50mm connector.

 The AMP designers embarked on a dramatically different connector design using insert-molded lead-frame technology.
 This was a very important decision with long-term implications.
 The Berg Metral connector had a metric 2mm pitch between columns and rows at the mating interface, but the space between rows at the daughtercard interface was 1.5mm, and the dimension between the leading edge of the daughtercard and the backplane was 10mm.
 The choice of a 12.5mm pitch between the leading edge of the daughtercard and the backplane enabled the 2mm HM connectors to immediately fit into the Eurocard equipment practice at the time without changing existing board sizes, an attractive feature to the VME standards organization.